The Last Song (Poison song)

-"The Last Song" is a power ballad song by American hard rock band Poison.
+"The Last Song" is a power ballad by American hard rock band Poison.
 It was the second and final single from their 2000 album, Power to the People.

+Background

 "The Last Song" was one of five new tracks on the half live half studio album, the others being "Power to the People" (first single), "Strange", Can't Bring Me Down" and for the first time on vocals C.C.
 DeVille sings the track "I Hate Every Bone In Your Body But Mine".
 The song was released as a single in July 2000 under the bands Cyanide Records.

 Live performance

 The song has only been played three times by the band once on the "Power to the People" tour once on the "Glam, Slam, Metal, Jam" Tour and once on the "Hollyweird" tour.

 Lyrics

 The lyrics describe lost love; it describes the narrators "last day" and "last song".